 All you need to do is complete the following steps:

 Prepare the steel surface by removing any oils, grease or other dirt which may have built up over time.

 Next, use fine 0000 grade wire wool to gently rub down scratches on your equipment.

 Apply a conservative amount of Blu Gel to any scratches and dents, being sure to spread an even coating in one movement from the middle to the outside of the damaged area.

 Use clean water to completely remove the gel and dry immediately.

 Repeat this process to achieve a higher level of bluing if required.

-Water, wire wool and a small amount of Abbey Supply Blu gel are all you need to apply a high quality blue finish to your equipment, making for a far more convenient and cost-effective solution for the majority of users.
+Water, wire wool and a small amount of Abbey Supply Blu gel (pictured below) are all you need to apply a high quality blue finish to your equipment, making for a far more convenient and cost-effective solution for the majority of users.